-- For incoming Ph.D. students who hold an M.A., we accept proof of one language requirement fulfilled during the course of their M.A. work.
+- For incoming Ph.D. students who hold an M.A., we accept proof of a language requirement fulfilled during the course of their M.A. work.

 - For incoming and currently enrolled students, we accept graduate-level language courses (such as "French for Reading") taken at other institutions.
 Students must submit a copy of the course syllabus to the DGS for approval.

-- We accept an undergraduate degree earned in a language other than English in fulfillment of one language requirement.
-For instance, if a student's undergraduate school was in Rome and the coursework was conducted in Italian, that student's undergraduate transcript would fulfill one language requirement (no testing is required).
+- We accept an undergraduate degree earned in a language other than English in fulfillment of the language requirement.
+For instance, if a student's undergraduate school was in Rome and the coursework was conducted in Italian, that student's undergraduate transcript would fulfill the language requirement (no testing is required).

 Ph.D.
 Comprehensive Exam

 Ph.D. students will take the oral portion of the Comprehensive Exam at the end of their second or third year in the program (depending on whether they entered with a M.A. or B.A.), either in May or in late August.

 In May, the exam will take place on the designated reading day, as indicated on the FCRH academic calendar.
 In late August, it will take place on one of two exam days, the two non-holiday weekdays before the first day of fall semester classes.

-The May Exam is strongly recommended as it allows students to begin developing their dissertation proposals during the summer before they begin teaching.
+The May exam is recommended as it allows students to begin developing their dissertation proposals during the summer before they begin teaching.
 To support prospectus development and writing, students must register for ENGL 8935 Dissertation Writing Seminar the semester after they pass the comprehensive exam.

 The Ph.D.
 Comprehensive Exam consists of two components: